scicomp-durham/COMP52315/site/content/exercises/exercise01.md

-Looking at the [uops.info table](https://uops.info/table.html) for the AMD Zen 2 architecture, we see that the instructions of the floating-point `ADD` family in the AVX ISA extension (instructions starting with `VADD*`) have a latency of three cycles and a reciprocal throughput of 0.5, which means that the CPU can execute two such operations per cycle.
+Looking at the [uops.info table](https://uops.info/table.html) for the AMD Zen 2 architecture, we see that the instructions of the floating-point `ADD` family in the AVX ISA extension (the benchmark will be using the `VADDSS` and `VADDPS` instructions) have a latency of three cycles and a reciprocal throughput of 0.5, which means that the CPU can be executing two such operations every cycle.

 If the sums use a pipeline so that once the pipeline is full one operation is retired every cycle, then we should expect the scalar code